Agile 2 is defined by its Principles. However, many of its principles could be summarized by the following.

 - Someone usually needs to coordinate things, and be the organizer.

-- One wants a “missionary, not mercenary” – someone who sees the team(s) as the enablers of success, not as mere tools; someone who delegates, and empowers, but keeps a watchful eye.
-Someone who encourages the team to develop and improve and expand their abilities, and become more independent over time.
+- On any team, one wants a “missionary, not mercenary” – someone who values the organization’s success first and foremost.
+A leader is part of a leadership team, and they need to see their own team(s) as the enablers of success, not as mere tools; such a leader is someone who delegates and empowers, but keeps a watchful eye; someone who encourages their team to develop and improve and expand their abilities, and become more independent over time.

 - There are many forms of leadership: team focused, advocate focused, technically focused, and maybe others; as well as individual leadership.
 (See our Leadership Taxonomy)

 - The organization needs to explicitly focus on encouraging benign and effective forms of leadership, and take steps to avoid giving the wrong people authority – avoiding people who “seem like leaders”, and instead selecting (actively or passively) those who are the “missionaries” and the helpers.

 - Leadership is needed at every level of an organization, and the same principles apply.

 - Leaders of tech-focused organizations not only need to understand outcomes, but they also need to understand how the work is done, because the “how” is often strategic.

 - Product design is an essential element, apart from product implementation; yet the two are intertwined.

 - Direct feedback from customers and stakeholders is the only way to measure success.